-The Rare Book Collection of Special Collections Services contains materials which are housed away from the circulating collection because of date of publication or some other special characteristic.
-This section is concerned not only with making these materials available to interested users, but also with insuring their preservation.
+The Rare Book Collection of Special Collections Services contains materials which are housed away from the circulating collection because of the date of publication or some other special characteristic.
+This section is concerned not only with making these materials available to interested users, but also with ensuring their preservation.

-Any one wishing to use items from the Rare Book Collection must complete forms indicating the items desired.
-Patrons are required to use pencil to take notes when using rare books.
+Anyone wishing to use items from the Rare Book Collection must complete forms indicating the items desired.
+Patrons are required to use a pencil to take notes when using rare books.
 Patrons desiring to publish materials from the Rare Book Collection are responsible for securing any needed copyright permission.

 Circulation of Materials